data-mermaid/mermaidr/README.md

 ## Usage

-Through `mermaidr`, you can access aggregated data from your coral reef studies.
+Through `mermaidr`, you can access aggregated data from your coral reef surveys.
 To do this, first load the package and access your MERMAID Collect projects:

 ``` r